Getting Started With CI/CD for Data Science Pipelines

 Our Approach to Using CI/CD For Data Science

-When it comes to training and scoring machine learning models, there are trade-offs to using your local machine vs. CI.
+When it comes to training, scoring, and deploying machine learning models, there are trade-offs to using your local machine vs. CI.
 Our approach is flexible to allow users to do both.

 • When executing training or scoring runs on your local machine, users will be able to: